MicrosoftDocs/learn/learn-pr/azure/govern-monitor-secure-resources-azure-lighthouse/includes/3-use-centralized-monitor-scalable-way.md

 ### Use multiple Log Analytics alerts

 You can have multiple simultaneous Log Analytics alerts in place for different events.
-In your case, you want to ensure that an alert is raised any time there’s suspicious activity on an Azure Key Vault, or if someone tries to submit a bad template for deployment.
+In your case, you want to ensure that an alert is raised anytime there’s suspicious activity on an Azure Key Vault, or if someone tries to submit a bad template for deployment.

 There's a template that creates multiple alerts based on Kusto Query Language (KQL) queries.
 Use the multiple Log Analytics alerts [template on GitHub](https://github.com/Azure/Azure-Lighthouse-samples/tree/master/templates/multiple-loganalytics-alerts).
 It defines both types of alerts for you.